YaleDHLab/dhlab-site/_opportunities/student-jobs.md

       %}

       <strong>Digital Humanities Lab Project Assistants</strong>
-      <p>Throughout the year, the Yale Digital Humanities Lab (DHLab) funds projects that require different levels of humanities and programming expertise.
-If you would like to be considered for one of these positions when they open up, please <a href='mailto:dhlab@yale.edu'>email the DHLab</a> your resume/CV, along with a brief statement of interest.
-For any current openings, visit the "Open Calls" section at the bottom of the page.</p>
+      <p>The Yale Digital Humanities Lab (DHLab) occasionally receives inquiries from Yale-led teams looking to hire students for digital projects.
+These requests state different levels of humanities and programming expertise.
+If you would like to be referred for one of these positions when they open up, please <a href='mailto:dhlab@yale.edu'>email the DHLab</a> your resume/CV, along with a brief statement of interest.
+For any current openings, visit the "Open Calls" section at the bottom of the page, where you can reach out directly to the hiring Principal Investigator (PI).</p>

       <strong>Digital Humanities Consultants</strong>
       <p>The DHLab hires graduate students annually to join our team as consultants.
 Whether you use machine learning to find aesthetic patterns in 18th-century paintings or interactive data visualizations to track instances of textual reuse in Classical literature we want to hear from you.</p>

       <p>Specific responsibilities vary, but consultants should expect:
         <ul>
-          <li>to meet with Yale community members from the undergraduate level to the faculty level to provide guidance on research questions in a 1-on-1 or group setting</li>
+          <li>to meet with Yale students, faculty, and staff to provide guidance on research questions in a 1-on-1 or group setting,</li>
-          <li>to answer common questions across various disciplines</li>
+          <li>to answer common questions across various disciplines,</li>
-          <li>to use your expertise on specific digital humanities or data analysis topics, and to act as a point person for related questions</li>
+          <li>to draw on your expertise on specific digital humanities or data analysis topics, and to act as a point person for related questions,</li>
-          <li>to think on the fly, identify project needs, and help develop a recommendation for how patrons should proceed given their subject area, expertise, and timeline</li>
+          <li>to think on the fly, identify project needs, and help develop a recommendation for how patrons should proceed given their subject area, expertise, and timeline.</li>
-          <li>to hone your teaching skills by developing and leading workshops on specific software applied to digital humanities and data analysis</li>
         </ul>
       </p>
     </div>